Lindsey Lawson, MS, L.Ac

 City: Gig Harbor, Washington, USA

 Medication: I do not use any GnRH agonists or antagonists.
-I will use progestins (either norethindrone or Prometrium) for suppression when necessary, either while waiting for surgery or for those recurrent pain typically from ovarian cysts.
-I am not opposed to OCPs or progestin containing IUD s however their utility is not as good as progestins alone.
-I use multimodal pain management postop with tap blocks, On Q pump, gabapentin, tramadol, Sprix (ketorolac nasal spray), antiemetics, and minimal narcotics.
+I will use progestins (either norethindrone or Prometrium) for suppression when necessary, either while waiting for surgery or for those recurrent pains typically from ovarian cysts.
+I am not opposed to OCPs or progestin-containing IUDs s however, their utility is not as good as progestins alone.
+I use multimodal pain management postop with TAP blocks, an On-Q pump, gabapentin, tramadol, Sprix (ketorolac nasal spray), antiemetics, and minimal narcotics.

 Approach to Persistent Pain: Figure out what is causing their pain.
-At least 75% of the time it is myofascial usually related to pelvic floor spasm.
-Most of my patients are referred to PT postop.
-IC patients are taught installations usually before surgery but sometimes postop.
-Those prone to adhesion formation are referred to visceral mob PTs around 6-8 wks postop.
-For those with pain after these interventions, we consider repeat surgery and my reoperation rate is somewhere between 5-10%.
+At least 75% of the time, it is myofascial, usually related to pelvic floor spasm.
+Most of my patients are referred to PT post-op.
+IC patients are taught installations usually before surgery, but sometimes postop.
+Those prone to adhesion formation are referred to as visceral mob PTs around 6-8 weeks postop.
+For those with pain after these interventions, we consider repeat surgery, and my reoperation rate is somewhere between 5% and 10%.